Red Wings managing late season injuries

 Larkin reached the 30-goal mark in Tuesday's victory over Boston, the second time Larkin has reached the milestone.
 His career high is 32 goals, in 2018-19.

-Larkin is within reach of his career-high in goals, and points (73) reached during that 2018-19 season.
+Larkin is within reach of his career high in goals and points (73) reached during that 2018-19 season.
 Larkin went into Saturday's game with 67 points.

 Blashill has mentioned several times this season Larkin has been increasingly effective because of Larkin's skating with the puck and speed.